pouloghost/High-5/README.md

   gt.high5.core.provider: Providers for getting current package information.
 Can be extended by adding
-    a subclass of PackageProvider and add an object to the PackageProvider.priority array(the first available one will be used). gt.high5.core.service: Reader and Writers for db and preference. gt.high5.core.widget: AppWidget implementation.
+    a subclass of PackageProvider and add an object to the PackageProvider.priority array(the first available one will be used).

+  gt.high5.core.service: Reader and Writers for db file and preference.

+  gt.high5.core.widget: AppWidget implementation.

-  gt.high5.database.accessor: overall database accessors for changing data in database. gt.high5.database.filter: for initializing default package filters to init ignore set.
+  gt.high5.database.accessor: overall database accessors for changing data in database.

+  gt.high5.database.filter: for initializing default package filters to init ignore set.
 Can be extended
-    by adding a subclass of Filter and add element in R.xml.filters gt.high5.database.model: baseclass annotation and utils for ORM tables. gt.high5.database.tables: actual tables in database.
-Can be extended by adding a subclass of Table/ RecordTable/ SimpleRecordTable and add element in R.xml.tables.
+    by adding a subclass of Filter and add element in R.xml.filters

+  gt.high5.database.model: baseclass annotation and utils for ORM tables.

+  gt.high5.database.tables: actual tables in database.
+Can be extended by adding a subclass of Table/ RecordTable/
+    SimpleRecordTable and add element in R.xml.tables.

 </pre>